-Dummy drawings (2D & 3D)
+18. Dummy drawings (2D & 3D)

-At the 1st and 2nd informal meetings, the progress of the drawing harmonization by Denton and FTSS was reported.
+At the first and second informal meetings, the progress of the drawing harmonization by Denton and First Technology Safety Systems (FTSS) was reported.
 The 2D drawing (PDF form), 3D drawing (STEP form), and user's manual are scheduled to be created jointly between the two manufacturers.
-The draft drawing package is scheduled to be submitted to the informal group by 30 April.
+The draft drawing package is scheduled to be submitted to the informal group by September 2010.
 However, the user's manual will be created after the certification method is complete.

-Certification procedures
+19. Certification procedures

-At the 0th informal meeting, the history of discussions on the new certification test at GBUM and the summary of those discussions were presented.
+- (a) At the "meeting of interested experts", the history of discussions on the new certification test at GBUM and the summary of those discussions were presented.
 As regards the new certification test, tests were completed in Korea, Japan, the United States of America, and Europe.
 The sled waveform has become more flat, showing good reproducibility.
-At the 2nd informal meeting, it was proposed to change the calibration waveform in order to match the EuroNCAP medium pulse and dummy input.
-However, the Chairman commented that since the TOR of this gtr states that our objective is to specify the uniform method for evaluating low speed impacts and the low speed is defined as $\Delta V18$ km/h or below, we should aim the sled waveform at around 16-18 km/h and discuss the calibration waveform based on the current proposal (GBUM2009).
+At the second informal meeting, it was proposed to change the calibration waveform in order to match the EuroNCAP medium pulse and dummy input.
+However, the Chairman commented that since the Terms of Reference (ToR) of these gtr states that our objective is to specify the uniform method for evaluating low speed impacts and the low speed is defined as ΔV18 km/h or below, we should aim the sled waveform at around 16-18 km/h and discuss the calibration waveform based on the current proposal (GBUM2009). - (b) At the third meeting, the BioRID TEG reported on the new certification test method with the head restraint.
+While the development is heading in the right direction, there are concerns that the head to head restraint contact time is a little too short (10-20 ms) and it is therefore scheduled to continue to discuss this in September 2010.